We are called to be vessels of God’s love. And yet still, each of us is a work in progress as we seek to love others well.

 If we ask, Father God will reveal ingrained behaviors and help us replace them with the fruits of the Holy Spirit.
 We must seek to be a blessing in every situation.
 It will take allowing Him to show us the depths of our souls.

 We must cultivate a desire to bring God’s purity and peace wherever we go.
+We want to have a consecrated heart—hearts set apart to God first.
+We want this to then be displayed in how we love both Him and others.
 We want to bring more peace to those in need and leave without disrupting the peace already present.

 Our words, moods and actions affect the atmosphere around us.
 Rather than pollute others through strife or negativity, we want to show love and honor.
 We must ask the Lord to reveal where our hearts and behaviors need transformation.
 He will reveal poisonous self-serving, resentful obligation and codependent control in our hearts.